darbach/darbach.github.io/README.md

 * Customized build files in Gradle and Maven to manage library and module dependencies.
 * Designing annotated entity Java objects for use with Hibernate Room and JPA Object Relational Mappers.

+### Computer Programmer @ Air Force Safety Center
+* Performed daily programming maintenance on a Java/Javascript web-based reporting tool and Oracle database backend.
+* Worked on a small development team in which members had to be self-motivated and use critical thinking skills to trouble-shoot software bugs and develop new functionality.
+* Designed and developed a database model for tracking motorcycle rider data among military members.
+This was the first Air Force-wide system that consolidated information concerning rider safety training across all Air Force bases world-wide.

 ## Links

 * [Github Profile](https://github.com/darbach)